It is I, a paying member of Rush 24-7, filling in for Rush.

 It's unsustainable.

-He says the public option is not a Trojan horse for a single payer plan.
+He says the public option is not a Trojan horse for a single-payer plan.

 It is.

-Actually, they said it was a positive, and it's been an outrageous uh underestimation, and it was actually crooked in the in the way it's so we've got a systemic uh problem with with Obamacare, because even if we reverse this debt and we don't repeal Obamacare, uh that alone uh will be uh a metastatic cancer on our system.
+So we've got a systemic problem with Obamacare because even if we reverse this debt and we don't repeal Obamacare, that alone will be a metastatic cancer on our system.

 I know people might think I'm engaging in hyperbole.

-It's inevitable, it happens because it has to happen.
+It happens because it has to happen.

-Oh no, the the use of the phrase death panels uh it ends up being quite accurate, and there's story after story already coming out about this with the breast cancer drugs and all the rest of it.
+And there's story after story already coming out about this with the breast cancer drugs and all the rest of it.

-David, a lot of us knew about Barack Obama, and certainly your brother talked about him in the weeks and months, in fact the year leading up to the election.
+David, a lot of us knew about Barack Obama, and certainly your brother talked about him in the weeks and months, in fact, the year leading up to the election.

 And a lot of us are not surprised.

-I remember election night very clearly when Barack Obama accepted his calling, and he said um he wanted to fulfill the American dream for all Americans.
+I remember election night very clearly when Barack Obama accepted his calling, and he said he wanted to fulfill the American dream for all Americans.

 And I said to my wife, I'd like to know what the heck this guy's idea of the American dream is, because I have a hunch it's different from mine.